Éliphène Cadet

 Éliphène Cadet (born 10 October 1980) is a Haitian professional footballer who plays as a forward.

 Club career

 Between 2000 and 2015 Cadet scored more than 70 goals in the Ligue Haïtienne.

+Having joined AS Capoise from Aigle Noir, in 2006 he helped the club move up the table and he led the scoring charts at matchday 8.

 Cadet hit referee Walner Laventure during a league match between Tempête FC and FICA after being sent off.
 The sending off was followed by a pitch invasion by fans who beat the game director.
 Cadet received a ten-match ban.

 He joined second-tier club Port-de-Paix FC in April 2017.
 He moved to league rivals US Pont-Sondé in 2018.

 Cadet joined Racing CH in October 2020.
 He agreed the termination of his contract the following month.

 International career

 Cadet was in the Haiti national team squad for the 2010 Caribbean Cup.